About San Antonio

 San Antonio residents enjoy access to the best Southeast Asian and Mexican food in Oakland.
 International Boulevard, running along the southern border of San Antonio, boasts a bounty of inexpensive ethnic eateries, cafes, bars, and food trucks.
 Locals craving more fancy dining fare can cross the tidal canal into Alameda or head out for swanky eats in the Grand Lake neighborhood.

-ks.
-Locals craving more fancy dining fare can cross the tidal canal into Alameda or head out for swanky eats in the Grand Lake neighborhood.
-Expect to see: People participating in diverse cultural or artistic activities or events.
+Community plays an important role in San Antonio, so you'll frequently see neighbors coming together for events and activities.
 Cultural events include the Guatemalan Cultural Festival, the Malcolm X Jazz Arts Festival, and May Day events in Oakland's oldest city park, San Antonio Park.
 On Fridays from May through November, you'll likely see plenty of people shopping at the East Oakland Farmers Market, searching for the freshest local and organic produce and edibles.